mibur1/psy111/book/statistics/6_EFA/1_Example.md

 import seaborn as sns

 # Simulate data
-np.random.seed(42) # Set seed for reproducable results n = 300 # Number of rows ("participants")
+np.random.seed(42) # Set seed for reproducible results n = 300 # Number of rows ("participants")

 # Create the items (we assume three underlying factors with three items each)